 Lutherie is so vast a person could spend their whole life trying to figure it out still not know everything.
 Paul Smith knows a lot but he still doesn’t know everything.
 I’m not saying running a successful guitar custom shop can’t be done.
 What I’m saying is it’s mind boggling how difficult it is to make it and sustain as full time and independent.

 What the naysayers forgot mention was how much I would learn, discover and grow.
 They viewed success strictly from a monetary standpoint.
 They neglected the adventure, pride and smiling customers that are the results from turning a vision into a reality.
 One of the hardest parts of following your bliss is completely letting go of expectations.
-Five years ago I expected by this time I would be flush with custom guitar orders.
+Seven years ago I expected by this time I would be flush with custom guitar orders.
 That’s not the case.
 But I’ve gained so much more then orders.
 Instead of expecting I’ve started envisioning.
-I now have a vision for this endeavor much greater then I could ever dream up six years ago.
+I now have a vision for this endeavor much greater then I could ever dream up seven years ago.
 I know the lay of the land now.
 Seen what works and what doesn’t.
 Learned lessons on the way up and on the way down.
-So will the leap of faith I took five years ago pan out?
+So will the leap of faith I took seven years ago pan out?
 I guess only time will tell. – SB